EDMdesigner/EDMdesigner-API-Doc/README.md

 		});
 	</script>

 First of all, jQuery has to be loaded before you load our API.
 In the second line you can see a route parameter in the script's src.
-By that, you can tell the script where to look for the handshaking implementation.
-For example if you implemented it in your index.php, you have to replace ##handshaking_route## with index.php.
+By that you can tell the script where to look for the handshaking implementation.
+For example, if you implemented it in your index.php, you have to replace ##handshaking_route## with index.php.
-The first parameter is an user id from your system.
+The first parameter is a user id from your system.
 It can be any string.
 If you don't want to handle separate user accounts, just pass there your API_KEY.

-On the resulting object (edmDesignerApi) you will find some functions through which you can interact our system.
+In the resulting object (edmDesignerApi) you will find some functions through which you can interact with our system.

 ### Handshaking
-To implement the handshaking on your server, you need an API_KEY, a magic word (wich is delivered with your API_KEY), your user's ipv4 address and a timestamp.
-The logic which handles handshaking has to get the userId as well, because it has to be sent to our server as well.
+To implement the handshaking on your server, you need an API_KEY, a magic word (wich is delivered with your API_KEY), your user's IPv4 address and a timestamp.
+The logic that handles handshaking has to receive the userId too, because it has to be sent to our server as well.
 Our API implementation automatically sends the userId in a POST HTTP request.
-You set this user id by the first parameter of the initEDMdesignerPlugin.
+You can set this user id by the first parameter of the initEDMdesignerPlugin.

-After concatenating the API_KEY, the ipv4 address of your user, the timestamp (as string) and your magic word, you have to create an md5 hash of the resulting string.
+After concatenating the API_KEY, the IPv4 address of your user, the timestamp (as a string) and your magic word, you have to create an md5 hash of the resulting string.

 	hash = md5(API_KEY + ipv4 + timestamp + magic)

-After this you have to send the API_KEY, the userId, the ipv4 address, the timestamp and the generated md5 hash to our server at: api.edmdesigner.com/api/token through http.
+After this, you have to send the API_KEY, the userId, the IPv4 address, the timestamp and the generated md5 hash to our server at api.edmdesigner.com/api/token through HTTP.

 If everything goes well, you get back a token, with which your user can be identified.

 ## API functions
 ### edmDesignerApi.listProjects(callback)
-Lists projects of the actual user.
+Lists the projects of the actual user.
 #### Parameters:
   * callback